 by Marco Piccolino and Giovanni Berlucchi

-GILBERTO ROSSI, A SCIENTIST AND AN INTELLECTUAL OF THE NOVECENTO
+GILBERTO ROSSI, A NEUROSCIENTIST AND AN INTELLECTUAL OF THE NOVECENTO

 According to Giulio Cesare Pupilli, Professor of Physiology in the University of Bologna from 1938 to 1963, Gilberto Rossi’s work on the cerebellum was the last luminous product, almost a swan song, of Italian neurophysiology before its decadence in the years of the First World War and the two dark decades of the fascist dictatorship.